Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

 • Salkantay Trek Altitude

-The chances of having altitude problems are higher in Salkantay Trek, but you will be hiking only for two days at high altitudes.
-Afterward, you will enjoy the cloud forest with an average altitude of 2,600 m (8,530 ft) and nice warm weather for the rest of the days.
+While the chances of having altitude problems are higher on the Salkantay trek, you will only be hiking at high altitudes for two days.
+After that, you'll descend into the cloud forest, where the average altitude is 2,600 meters (8,530 feet), and enjoy warm weather for the rest of the trek.

 Inca Trail's highest point: The Dead Woman Pass